 cake is thought to be a takeoff of the Sponge Cake, Cornstarch Cake, Silver

 Cake, and/or Snow-drift Cake.
 There are several theories on who

-originated this cake.
-Also called ice cream cake (a Pennsylvania Dutch wedding cake).
+originated this Angel Food Cake, also called ice cream cake (a Pennsylvania Dutch wedding cake).
 It is felt

 that the abundance of cake molds in southeastern Pennsylvania, one of the

 major producer of cake molds, indicates that the angel food cake originated

 rotary egg beater eliminated the long and laborious hand beating of eggs and

 batters.
 The rotary egg beater was purchased in sufficient numbers

 to make a substantial impact on American cooking.
 In the Sears' 1897